Linear algebra libraries

 The backwards Euler method has the form

 unlike the forward Euler method, the gradient term depends on the unknown value of the state at a future timestep.
-Isolating this unknown , we get
+We move the unknown to the same side,

 We want to minimize this function in order to determine .
 Taking the gradient of with respect to , we get

-Recall that is the Jacobian of evaluated at .
+The matrix is the Jacobian of evaluated at ,

-We can therefore optimize in using the Newton’s method
+We can therefore optimize in using a matrix inverse,

 class ThomasModelWithJacobian(ThomasModel):